caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 — Most of us have choice, — or should i even say "freedom"? — how to spend our time.
-And while some may still prefer to liberate themselves from this burden and postpone (?) decisions onto others, the choice once made still shapes our personality and consciousness.
-We can choose whether we'd like to read books, watch movies, play games, hang out with friends, kill people for money or talk about some nonsense on ???? altitude.
+And while some may still prefer to liberate themselves from this burden and shift decision-making onto others, the choice once made still shapes our personality and consciousness.
+We can choose whether we'd like to read books, watch movies, play games, hang out with friends, kill people for money or talk about some nonsense on ten kilometer altitude.
 If you tend to choose books over other activities you find pleasant, we can say you like them.

-— That's a bit too ???, don't you think?
-But have you thought about informativeness of choice?
+— That's a bit too generic, don't you think?
+Have you thought about informativeness of choice?
 Alice might choose books every time simple because her friends always have a nice one to recommend, but they don't recommend any movies.
 Her friend Bob has spent a lot of time consuming various forms of media